 Step 5: Workers’ Comp Settlement or Hearing

-• Settlement: If both sides agree on compensation for medical care, lost wages, and disability, you sign paperwork, a judge reviews it, and the workers’ comp settlement is finalized.
+- Settlement: If both sides agree on compensation for your injury, you sign paperwork, a judge reviews it, and the workers’ comp settlement is finalized.

-• Hearing: If there’s no agreement, your Illinois workers’ compensation lawyer will present evidence before an arbitrator or judge at the IWCC.
+- Hearing: If there’s no agreement, your Illinois workers’ compensation lawyer will present evidence before an Arbitrator at the IWCC.
+After that trial, the Arbitrator will make a ruling as to what you are owed.

 Step 6: Payment